gvwilson/thirdbit/src/fiction/iffy/index.md

 The only sounds as she walked through the gate were her boots crunching on gravel and the whine of a saw cutting stone somewhere in the distance.

-Halley itself wasn't as quiet as it had been the day before, but still had the eerie emptiness of the morning after Midsummer's Day.
+Halley wasn't as quiet as it had been the day before, but still had the eerie emptiness of the morning after Midsummer's Day.
 Shops were closed or had their curtains drawn.
 All three of the town's cafés were open, but the only people in them were wearing uniforms.
-Some stopped to watch Iffy trudge past.
+Some of them watched Iffy trudge past.
 Others just glanced at her before going back to talking more loudly than was necessary.